top of page

 Even with the best resources, many Navajo hallmarks cannot be conclusively identified.
 Some marks were used briefly, some by multiple artists, and others were never formally recorded.
 In these cases, construction quality, materials, and stylistic details often tell more than a stamp alone.

-Researching hallmarks is best viewed as part of an ongoing learning process—one that deepens appreciation for Navajo jewelry rather than providing absolute answers.
+Researching hallmarks is best viewed as part of an ongoing learning process.
+This journey deepens appreciation for Navajo jewelry rather than providing absolute answers.

 Comments